faiza-hanif/RSMHSD/README.md

  Long-Term Goals

-The long-term goal is to return to Pakistan as an active NLP researcher — publishing, teaching, and building annotated datasets for low-resource South Asian languages — while maintaining active research collaborations with Korean institutions.
+The long-term goal is to return to Pakistan as an active NLP researcher publishing, teaching, and building annotated datasets for low-resource South Asian languages,while maintaining active research collaborations with Korean institutions.
 This research also lays groundwork for a planned PhD extension applying the same framework to hate speech targeting migrant communities on Korean platforms.

 References

 Ashiq, W., Kanwal, S., Rafique, A., & Waqas, M. (2024).
 Roman Urdu hate speech detection using hybrid machine learning models and hyperparameter optimization.
 Scientific Reports, 14, 28590. https://doi.org/10.1038/s41598-024-79106-7

 Bui, M. D., von der Wense, K., & Lauscher, A. (2025).
 Multi³Hate: Multimodal, multilingual, and multicultural hate speech detection with vision–language models.
 Proceedings of NAACL 2025.